Baltimore County Department of Health

 TTY users call via Maryland Relay

-The Baltimore County Department of Health is available to help residents in getting medication assistance, applications for services, or resources regarding mental health services.
+The Baltimore County Department of Health is available to help residents in receiving medication assistance, applications for services and resources regarding mental health services.

 Adult Services Forms